AlexsLemonade/scpca-docs/docs/download_options.md

 Only one modality can be selected at a time.

 If the project also has bulk RNA-seq data, you can choose to include it in your download for either modality selection.

-If spatial transcriptomics data is not available for the project, then the "Single-cell" modality will be selected automatically.